-and

-- (f) reporting, recording and safekeeping of cash, cheques, and negotiable instruments. - 11.5.3 All discrepancies revealed by verification of physical assets to fixed asset register shall be notified to the Director of Finance. - 11.5.4 Whilst each employee and officer has a responsibility for the security of property of the Trust, it is the responsibility of Trust Board members and senior employees in all disciplines to apply such appropriate routine security practices in relation to NHS property as may be determined by the Trust Board.
-Any breach of agreed security practices must be reported in accordance with agreed procedures. - 11.5.5 Any damage to the Trust's premises, vehicles and equipment, or any loss of equipment, stores or supplies must be reported by Trust Board members and employees in accordance with the procedure for reporting losses. - 11.5.6 Where practical, assets should be marked as Trust property. - 12 Tendering and Contracting Procedure - 12.1 Duty to comply with Standing Financial Instructions - 12.1.1 The procedure for making a contract by or on behalf of the Trust shall comply with these Standing Financial Instructions. - 12.2 EU Directives Governing Public Procurement - 12.2.1 European Union Directives on public sector purchasing promulgated by the Department of Health and Social Care (under Public Contract Regulation 2015) prescribing procedures for awarding all forms of contracts shall have effect as if incorporated in these Standing Financial Instructions. - The Trust shall comply as far as is practicable with the requirements of the Department of Health and Social Care, NHS England and NHS Improvement and Estatecode (estates quidance) in respect of capital investment and estate and property transactions.
-In the case of management consultancy contracts the Trust shall comply as far as is practicable with Department of Health and Social Care guidance "The Procurement and Management of Consultants within the NHS" and guidance from NHS England and NHS Improvement. - 12.3 Shropshire Healthcare Procurement Service (SHPS) - 12.3.1 The Trust hosts a procurement service for its purchasing needs.
+12.1 Duty to comply with Standing Financial Instructions

+12.1.1 The procedure for making a contract by or on behalf of the Trust shall comply with these Standing Financial Instructions.

+12.2 EU Directives Governing Public Procurement

+- 12.2.1 European Union Directives on public sector purchasing promulgated by the Department of Health and Social Care (under Public Contract Regulation 2015) prescribing procedures for awarding all forms of contracts shall have effect as if incorporated in these Standing Financial Instructions. - 12.2.2 The Trust shall comply as far as is practicable with the requirements of the Department of

+Health and Social Care, NHS England and Estate code (estates guidance) in respect of capital investment and estate and property transactions.
+In the case of management consultancy contracts the Trust shall comply as far as is practicable with Department of Health and Social Care guidance "The Procurement and Management of Consultants within the NHS" and guidance from NHS England and NHS Improvement.

+12.3 Shropshire Healthcare Procurement Service (SHPS)

+12.3.1 The Trust hosts a procurement service for its purchasing needs.
 The service operates on behalf of the NHS throughout Shropshire in order to maximise the benefits of joint purchasing power.
 The roles and responsibilities of the service are defined by Service Level Agreement.
-The staff within the service are employees of the Trust and operate within the Trust's Scheme of Delegation; they do also undertake activities on behalf of other Trusts and operate within their Scheme of Delegation. - 12.4 Formal Competitive Tendering Advertised Competitive Procurement - The Trust shall ensure that advertised competitive contract award processes, that are based on objective, relevant and proportionate criteria competitive tenders are invited are undertaken for the supply of goods and services, materials and manufactured articles and for the rendering of services including all forms of management consultancy services (other than specialised services sought from or provided by the Department of Health and Social Care); for the design, construction and maintenance of building and engineering works (including construction and maintenance of grounds and gardens); and for disposals.
+The staff within the service are employees of the Trust and operate within the Trust's Scheme of Delegation; they do also undertake activities on behalf of other Trusts and operate within their Scheme of Delegation.

+12.4 Advertised Competitive Procurement

+12.4.1 The Trust shall ensure that advertised competitive contract award processes, that are based on objective, relevant and proportionate criteria are undertaken for the supply of goods and services including all forms of management consultancy services (other than specialised services sought from or provided by the Department of Health and Social Care); for the design, construction and maintenance of building and engineering works (including construction and maintenance of grounds and gardens); and for disposals.